 Each of these options have different pros and cons.
 The most important thing is finding a medication that suits your lifestyle and doesn’t given you many side effects.

 The COCP is easy to take, many women will have used it in the past and you may feel more comfortable being on the pill as it is something other girls or women your age may be taking.
-Contraceptives are free in the UK and so you wouldn’t have to pay for your prescription.
+If you live in the UK you wouldn’t have to pay for your prescription because contraceptives are free.

 HRT comes in many different preparations – pills, patches or gels and therefore it may offer more flexibility to find a preparation that suits you.
 HRT is thought to be more physiological (closer to how the body is meant to function) and in the long-term may have a more beneficial effect on blood pressure when compared with the COCP.